dragon-dune/dragon-dune/dragon-dune.md

     turn's Recruitment and Movement round (at the same time that the elves choose to stay hidden or not).
 5. May be played as an artifact in battle with a value of 1.

+Special Cards may also be used to negate certan special ablitities:

-6. May be played to stop the Elves from asking a battle question.
+1. May be played to stop the Elves (or ally) from asking a battle question.
-7. May be played to stop the Orcs from surviving a Red Dragon encounter.
+2. May be played to stop the Orcs from surviving a Red Dragon encounter.
-8. May be played to stop the Goblins from disbanding units at the beginning of the Movement and Recruitment round (they may still disband at the end of the round).
+3. May be played to stop the Goblins  (or ally) from disbanding units at the beginning of the Movement and Recruitment round (they may still disband at the end of the round).
-9. May be used to stop the Dwarves from using their Queen card as a Sabotaged Artifact and their Jack card as a Usurper.
+4. May be used to stop the Dwarves from using their Queen card as a Sabotaged Artifact and their Jack card as a Usurper.

-10. Note: Special Cards cannot cancel out another special card action.
+Note: Special Cards cannot negate another special card action.
+So, for example, you could stop the elves from asking a battle question (per their normal power), but you could not stop them from using a Special Card to ask two battle quesitons.

 * * *